Finnish Seamen's Mission: Germany

 A branch is located in Hamburg.
 The mission was opened in 1901 and the current church building at Ditmar-Koel-Strasse 6 in 1966.
 There are two to three services at the church monthly.
 The church building also includes a café, a library, two saunas, and a Finnish-speaking parrot.

 Poland

 Branches are located in Gdańsk and Warsaw.

+Spain

+Active seasonal ministries are deployed to support large expat populations, particularly along the Costa del Sol.

+Thailand

+The Evangelical Lutheran Church of Finland has activities among Finns living abroad and traveling in Bangkok and Pattaya.
+Together with local Finnish communities, they aim to organize events during Advent and Christmas.